martin76ec/martin76ec/README.md

 ###

-<p align="left">✨ Creating bugs since 2014<br>📚 I'm currently learning BERT architecture for large language modals<br>🎯 Goals: I'm dreaming with an AGI like the one in the unborn<br>🎲 Fun fact: I'm an arch user</p>
+<p align="left">✨ Creating bugs since 2014<br>📚 I'm currently learning BERT architecture for large language modals<br>🎯 Goals: I'm dreaming of an AGI like the one in The Unborn (David Shobin).<br>🎲 Fun fact: I'm an arch user</p>

 ###